In this article we'll go through the advanced formatting options in the image editor.

 The most basic of which is sizing.
 Sometimes an image in the Images & Logos section will be too large to fit inside the text-box provided for the homepage.
-In this instance, you will go to the second tab on the pop-up, entitled “Appearance”.
-In this box, you will be provided with adjustable Dimensions for the image.
-The image needs to be smaller than 600 in the first box, so always be sure to at least reduce the image size to those dimensions.
+In this instance, you will be provided with adjustable Dimensions for the image.
+The image needs to 600 or smaller in the first box, so always be sure to at least reduce the image size to those dimensions.
 Once you enter a dimension in the first box, the second will automatically adjust to match the proportions, unless you uncheck "Constrain proportions".

-In this case, I chose to resize the image to 200 x 192.
-On the “Appearance” tab, you can also play with spacing and alignment.
+In this case, I chose to resize the image to 600 x 600.
+On the “Advanced” tab, you can also play with spacing, alignment.

 Let’s say we want to put the image on the left-hand side of the text, but also give it enough space vertically and horizontally to be easy to read.
-You can do the former by adding “vertical” and “horizontal” space.
+You can do the former by adding “vertical” and “horizontal” space in the "Advanced" tab.

 In this example, I entered “10” in each, which should add just enough of a border and not take up too much space.
 I am also going to align the image to the left of the text.